Related Items Go Here

 “I think I’m overwhelmingly lucky,” he answers with a genuine, eye-to-eye smile.
 “We found ourselves with a great label and a team of people that trusted us from the beginning.
 But also, a lesson we learned early on was that when you get signed to a label, that’s just the beginning.
 It’s the beginning of you leading them – showing them what it is that you want to get out of that partnership, and showing them which direction you want to head in.
 And we found that the more we could lead them, the more they were excited about us.
 They were excited to work with a band that had their own vision, that knew which direction they wanted to go in – and they came around and facilitated that whenever we needed them to.”

-For the first chapter of their partnership, such meant that Fueled By Ramen would plant the seeds that Joseph and Dun would nurture.
+For the first chapter of their partnership, such meant Fueled By Ramen would plant the seeds that Joseph and Dun would nurture.
 For 2013’s Vessel, they teamed the pair with industry-lauded producer Greg Wells – whose resume at that point sported the likes of Katy Perry and Adele – to galvanise the off-beat quirkiness of their Regional At Best mixtape with a highly marketable coat of pop gloss.
 For Blurryface, they rallied up a whole stable of heavyweight names to ensure it could tick an assortment of stylistic boxes and appeal to a broader scope of audiences.

-As tracks like ‘Lane Boy‘ make clear, the Blurryface sessions triggered some apprehension towards the idea of bucking to mainstream pop trends.
+As tracks like “Lane Boy” make clear, the Blurryface sessions triggered some apprehension towards the idea of bucking to mainstream pop trends.
 Joseph maintains that he and Dun always called the shots when push came to shove, but when it was the most left-field, fan-serving tracks on Blurryface that took Twenty One Pilots soaring into the stratosphere, the label suits hovering over the duo backed off completely.

 “They realised they didn’t have to try to force their creative opinion on us,” Joseph asserts.
 “They realised there was something there.
 And I know I’m very fortunate to have a career like that, because there’s a lot of bands and artists that find themselves caught between a lot of voices telling them who they should be, how they should conduct themselves, and ultimately what type of songs they should write and perform – and that’s not us.
 I mean, they check in – I’ve got a couple of great people over [at Fueled By Ramen] that I work with, and we’ve built a great rapport – but ultimately, they take our lead.”

 “It’s a bit lighter, a bit more colourful, and a lot more imaginative,” Joseph says of his creative intentions for the record.
-He notes that at a core level – especially when Scaled and Icy was written in a time of isolation and uncertainty – the driving force was an eagerness to trust himself as a songwriter, eschewing the rigid artistic headspace that informed Trench.
+He notes that at a core level – especially when Scaled And Icy was written in a time of isolation and uncertainty – the driving force was an eagerness to trust himself as a songwriter, eschewing the rigid artistic headspace that informed Trench.

-By proxy, Scaled and Icy dives deeper than ever into the labyrinthine world of storytelling that Twenty One Pilots established with Blurryface and fleshed out with Trench – that of DEMA (a totalitarian city in which Joseph’s character is trapped), Clancy (its ruler, a physical manifestation of anxiety and doubt) and the nine bishops (an allegory for the personal demons that haunt those suffering from mental illness), and our lead’s fight to break free from the shackles of these raging, oppressive forces.
+By proxy, Scaled And Icy dives deeper than ever into the labyrinthine world of storytelling that Twenty One Pilots established with Blurryface and fleshed out with Trench – that of DEMA (a totalitarian city in which Joseph’s character is trapped), Clancy (its ruler, a physical manifestation of anxiety and doubt) and the nine bishops (an allegory for the personal demons that haunt those suffering from mental illness), and our lead’s fight to break free from the shackles of these raging, oppressive forces.
 There are new characters, like Trash The Dragon, and a clearer, more widescreen deciphering of this world’s nuance.

 “I’ve always been a big fan of stories,” Joseph says.
 “I’d always poured myself into other people’s stories, but I’ve learned that one of the most amazing things about writing your own stories is that you have control of it.
 In the real world, we don’t have that control: things are pretty chaotic right now, so to develop a world that you can dive into – that you have total control over – is a powerful thing.
 It’s a way to balance out a lot of the negative experiences you may have in life.